w3f/Grants-Program/applications/cryptolab-staking-reward-collector-front-end.md

 ![image](https://user-images.githubusercontent.com/5772463/120571225-3fb02880-c44c-11eb-89b3-59328790e19f.png)

 See the image above, CryptoLab already have a similar page for users to query their rewards.
-We enhance the followings
+We are going to enhance the followings

 * Filter as requested
 * Export to CSV or JSON